 Der Fuehrer's Face is a 1943 animated cartoon by the Walt Disney Studios, starring Donald Duck.
 It was directed by Jack Kinney and released on January 1, 1943, as an anti-Nazi propaganda movie for the American war effort.
-Originally called "Donald Duck in Nutzi Land," it was retitled when the theme song by Oliver Wallace became a hit as performed by Spike Jones.
+Originally called "Donald Duck in Nutzi Land," it was retitled when the theme song by Oliver Wallace became a Breakaway Pop Hit as performed by Spike Jones.

 The short depicts Donald as an oppressed citizen of "Nutzi Land", The Theme Park Version of Nazi Germany where almost everything is shaped like a swastika or an allusion to Hitler.
 He soon finds himself forced to work 48 hours every day to produce shells for the Fuehrer's war effort.
 Eventually he goes mad from stress, only to wake up home in America, relieved that his previous experience was All Just a Dream.

 The film won the 1943 Academy Award for Animated Short Film, and was the only Donald Duck cartoon to win an Oscar.

 - Adolf Hitlarious: Hitler is mocked throughout the cartoon, concluding with his face getting pelted with an overripe tomato.

 - All Just a Dream: When it looks like "Nutzi Land" just can't get any worse, Donald wakes up and finds himself in his American home, much to his relief.

 - Aluminum Christmas Trees: Donald's bread being so stale he has to cut it with with a handsaw is Played for Laughs, but due to wartime rationing in World War II, sawdust actually was put into bread to save on flour, due to limited resources.